awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 For each supported query executor, the workflow generates a list of queries it should run based on the data mappers associated with that query executor and the partitions present in the data catalog tables associated with those data mappers.
-For each query, a message is added to the specific SQS queue for the relevant query executor.
+For each query, a message is added to the query SQS containing the required information for the target query executor.

 When all the queries have been executed, the
 [Forget Workflow](#the-forget-workflow) is executed.